papertrail/remote_syslog_logger/README.md

 # Limitations

-If the specified host cannot be resolved, `syslog.domain.com` in the example under the usage section above, `remote_syslog_logger` will block for approximatley 20 seconds before displaying an error.
-This could result in the application failing to start or even stop running.
+If the specified host cannot be resolved, `syslog.domain.com` in the example under the usage section above, `remote_syslog_logger` will block for approximately 20 seconds before displaying an error.
+This could result in the application failing to start or even stopping responding.

 Workarounds for this include: